freeCodeCamp/freeCodeCamp/README.md

 =================
 A kickstarter for **Node.js** web applications.

 When I started this project, my primary focus was on **simplicity** and **ease of use**.
 Anyone who knows a little bit of JavaScript should be able to get started without too much pain.
 I tried to make it as **generic** and **reusable** as possible to cover most use cases of hackathon web apps, without being too specific.
+In the worst case you can use this as a guide for your projects, if for example you are only interested in **Sign in with Google** authentication and nothing else.

-Chances are, you will not need all 4 types of OAuth2 authentication methods, or all 9 API Browser examples.
+Chances are, you might not need all 4 types of OAuth2 authentication methods, or all 9 API examples.
 Sadly, there is no step-by-step wizzard to configure the boilerplate code just for your use case.
 So, use what you need, simply delete what you don't need.

 <h3 align="center">Flatly Bootstrap Theme</h3>